blockchain-privacy/dakar/app/Readme.md

 # Frontend

-## Info
+This is the frontend of Dakar.
+It gives access generic blockchain data like transactions, blocks and addresses.

-This is the front-end of the Dash explorer.
+Additionally, it serves as an analytics platform for Dash private send transactions.

 ## Dependencies